bribes/Unofficial-NameMC-API-Docs/docs/friends.md

 # NameMC Friends API docs
-NameMC has their own api for friends.
+NameMC has their own API for friends.

 ### `GET https://api.namemc.com/profile/UUID_Here/friends`
 This is the only endpoint for this API.